TranNhatPhi/movie_Filmverse_BE/README.md

-# 🎬 MovieFlix - Netflix Clone Platform
+# 🎬 MovieFlix - movie Filmverse BE

 ![MovieFlix Logo](https://via.placeholder.com/150x50?text=MovieFlix)
 *A Netflix-like streaming platform with data integration from OPhim and other APIs*